Starting Strong with Your High School Career

 Keep working on building a strong academic foundation.
-Continue with MEK Labs Writing, Math, or Literacy if you need help in certain areas.
+Continue with our Tutoring Program if you need help in certain areas.

 Your high school will undoubtedly offer more options for extracurricular activities.
 Make sure you keep exploring the different events and competitions in which you can participate.